sAbhinavReddy/economic-Intelligence-assistant/README.md

 ## Objectives

-* Collect economic and financial news from multiple sources.
+* Collect economic and financial news from multiple trusted sources.
-* Categorize news into relevant economic sectors.
+* Detect significant economic events automatically.
-* Analyze sentiment and market impact.
+* Analyze the causes behind economic developments.
-* Calculate an Economic Health Score.
+* Evaluate sector-wise and economic impact.
-* Predict potential market trends.
+* Generate AI-powered summaries and insights.
-* Generate automated research reports.
+* Provide future outlooks based on economic reasoning.
-* Provide an AI-powered conversational assistant.
+* Offer an interactive dashboard for monitoring economic trends.
-* Deliver insights through an interactive dashboard.
+* Enable users to interact with an AI-powered economic assistant.

 ---